alters-mit/magnebot/README.md

 #### Other controllers in this repo

 - [Promo controllers](https://github.com/alters-mit/magnebot/tree/main/controllers/promos) are meant to be use to generate promo videos or images; they include low-level TDW commands that you won't need to ordinarily use.
-- [Test controllers](https://github.com/alters-mit/magnebot/tree/main/controllers/tests) load the Magnebot into an empty room using the [`TestController`](https://github.com/alters-mit/magnebot/blob/main/doc/api/test_controller.md) class and test basic functionality.
+- [Test controllers](https://github.com/alters-mit/magnebot/tree/main/controllers/tests) load the Magnebot into an empty room and test basic functionality.

 # API Hierarchy